 - Skipping any step affects performance negatively.

 - With every new challenge, the process is repeated.

-It is the first stage of team building, the forming stage of any team is important because in this stage, the members of the team get to know one another, exchange some personal information, and make new friends.
+Forming is the first stage of team building according to Tuckman, the forming stage of any team is important because in this stage, the members of the team get to know one another, exchange some personal information, and make new friends.
 This is also a good opportunity to see how each member of the team works as an individual and how they respond to pressure.
 And actually it is preferred that the team manager introduces each member and explain why he was especially chosen for this work.